arpit-saxena/DevRecruitBackend/README.md

 https://iitd-bazaar.herokuapp.com/

 ## Features
+- One needs to sign in to add and buy products
+  - One can sign up using the sign up form, or
+  - Sign in with google
 - Users can add products.
 - Products are then staged for approval with the moderation.
 Unmoderated products don't show on any page by default.
 Viewers can choose to view the unmoderated products.
 - Moderator can either approve or disapprove the product, and give a comment